livegnik/2way-design/2WAY High-Level Design.md

 The frontend of the 2WAY system acts as the primary interface for users to access and interact with the platform's diverse array of features and functionalities.
 It serves as the gateway through which users manage their identities, associated data, and access controls within the decentralized network.

-Powered by the Flask framework, renowned for its lightweight and adaptable nature, the frontend facilitates the development of dynamic web applications that are both robust and scalable, catering to a broad spectrum of user needs.
+Powered by the Flask framework, the frontend facilitates the development of dynamic web applications that are both robust and scalable, catering to a broad spectrum of user needs.

 One of the standout features of the 2WAY frontend is the integration of plugins, which significantly augment its capabilities.
 These plugins extend and personalize the frontend experience, offering additional functionalities tailored to individual preferences.
 With pre-installed plugins providing essential features, users can immediately access a range of functionalities.
 Moreover, users and developers have the flexibility to create custom plugins, ensuring that the platform remains versatile and adaptable to evolving requirements.